BA in Film and Television Production

 • Learners are also encouraged to develop teamwork skills to help them support one another throughout the module.

-This module aims to equip learners with proficiency in the basics of software used to edit digital video.
+This module will equip you with proficiency in the basics of software used to edit digital video.

-• Learners gain an understanding of the post-production workflow from viewing footage through to the creation of project deliverables.
+• You gain an understanding of the post-production workflow from viewing footage through to the creation of project deliverables.

 • This module also enables learners to take projects that have been conceived in the production and direction modules through to completion

-This module aims to equip learners with a sound understanding of the basic technological aspects of interactive technologies within the overall context of interactive storytelling.
+This module will equip learners with a sound understanding of the basic technological aspects of interactive technologies within the overall context of interactive storytelling.
 It introduces learners to the core theoretical concepts and technologies for interactive storytelling.

 The module’s objectives